-One historic property was identified during pedestrian survey.
-This is Site 50-60-02-2564, the Kanakaloloa Cemetery.
-The cemetery consists of more than 300 graves, including individuals and families associated with the establishment of Ho'olehua Homestead, one of the first Hawaiian homesteads in the state.
-The graves are fairly diverse in form and style, ranging from traditional granite-type engraved headstones to simple wooden crosses or rectangular concrete outlines.
+Background research, an archaeological inventory survey (McElroy and Duhaylonsod 2015), and a cultural impact assessment (McElroy et al. 2015) did not reveal any archaeological resources within the project area, aside from the cemetery itself.
+The Kanakaloloa Cemetery, Site 50-60-02-2564, consists of more than 300 graves, including individuals and families associated with the establishment of Hoʻolehua Homestead, one of the first Hawaiian homesteads in the state.
 Most graves in the cemetery date from the 1940s to the 2010s, although some are unreadable and may be older.
-The cemetery continues to be used today.
+The cemetery continues to be used today, and there will be no construction within the existing graves.
+A temporary buffer should be installed during construction so that the cemetery is not impacted.
+The buffer should not impede access to existing graves.